OpenDSA/OpenDSA/RST/en/RecurTutor2/BinaryTreeTrvprob.rst

 right children should be equal to node value.
 In this specific problem you will need to explicitly check on the children if the children are null or not and check on their values.

-Another common mistake is doing unneeded visits to the nodes that can be avoided.

-.. topic:: Example

-   Given a binary search tree, find out the minimum value.
-Your solution to this problem can visit every single node in the binary search tree without benefiting from the binary search tree property that can make you avoid visiting many nodes in most of the cases.
-   So, you know that the values greater than the root are always on the right sub-tree.
-   Given that you want the minimum so why will you ever need to traverse any of the right sub-trees when you know that the minimum value is in a left sub-tree.
-   This was explained in the previous visulization.

 In summary, those are the common mistakes you should avoid doing: